 White blush discolourisation is unsightly and unappetizing.
 As a result, consumers invariably associate white blush with distastefully old carrots, even though the taste and nutritional value of processed carrots are not affected by the appearance of white blush.
 This fact leads to significant commercial waste when processed carrots are pulled from the shelf due to the appearance of white blush even though taste and nutrition are not being effected.

 To date, white blush has been controlled primarily by washing freshly processed carrots with chilled water, usually in a hydro cooler, followed by refrigeration and/or by packaging of the freshly processed carrots in specialised containers, including some that maintain modified atmospheres within the containers.
 Chlorine has also been added to the chilled water treatments for sanitation purposes, and primarily to control microbial bacteria growth on the processed carrots.
 However, depending upon the above variables, the onset of white blush may only be delayed for a few days.
 Therefore baby carrots tend to have a shorter shelf life.

 Main data obtained from USDA Agricultural Research Service and FOAStat of the United Nations.

 Also - Bringing Up Baby (Carrots) Author(s): tina peterson Source: Gastronomica , Vol. 8, No. 4 (Fall 2008), pp. 55-59

 Important Note: This website contains

-information which is for general information purposes only.
-Whilst the world
+information which is for general information purposes only and is given in good

 Carrot Museum endeavours to keep the information up to date and correct, it